seanmorisoli/Paceify/README.md

 # Paceify 🏃

 ## Description
-Paceify is a web app that creates personalized running playlists based on a user’s cadence and stride.
+Paceify is a website that creates personalized playlists to exercise to based on a user’s pace and stride.
 By connecting your Spotify account, Paceify analyzes your preferred pace and recommends songs that match your tempo, helping you stay motivated and in rhythm while running!

 ---